lcthomas/gss202f22/course-calendar.md

 Tuesday, November 15
 * Jim Hubbard, dir., *United in Anger: A History of ACT UP* (2012), <https://miami.kanopy.com/product/united-anger-history-act-0> (1 hour, 33 minutes)
     * This film is available to stream for free for UM students through our library (via Kanopy).
 Clicking the link above will take you to a page that requires you to sign in with your UM CaneID and password.
 After you enter those, you will be able to stream the film.
+    * You can also access this film by going to our course Blackboard site and selecting "uReserves" from the left sidebar menu.
+Clicking on "Items on Course Reserves" will take you to a screen where the 3 films we are watching this semester are listed.
+Under "United in Anger: A History of ACT UP," select "Check availability," then "View online."
     * If the link isn't working for you, follow these steps to watch the film:
         * Head to the [UM Library homepage](https://www.library.miami.edu/), and scroll down to the “Databases A-Z” section.
         * Select K, and you’ll be taken to a screen listing all of the databases that start with K.